ashish9731/resume-builder/README.md

 # AI Resume Builder (Next.js + Supabase + OpenAI)

 Optimize, analyze, and enhance resumes with AI.
 Upload PDF/DOCX/TXT or create a new resume with per-section AI assistance.
+Practice communication skills and prepare for interviews with AI-powered tools.
 Export ATS-aligned results as PDF.

 ## Setup